eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Session
 ```````
-These functions are available even if no profile has been enabled in ``client.config`` file.
+These functions are available even if no profile has been enabled.
 The declaration of these function can be found in ``uxr/client/core/session/session.h``.

 ------